 Horsehide is an extremely dense, non-porous leather.
 Until the end of the 1930's horsehide was the leather of choice for products that required extreme durability.
 One of the more notable properties of horsehide is its natural ability to repel moisture.
 This is due to the dense cell structure of the hide thus limiting its porosity.

-Ritza or "Tiger" thread, is world renowned for its abrasion resistance.
+Ritza or "Tiger" thread, is world-renowned for its abrasion resistance.
 It is the most highly recommend thread among leather craftsmen and professionals, and our personal favorite.
 Tiger thread is made from braided polyester, and waxed to the perfect amount, meaning no waxy build up on your leather, and a more attractive and full looking stitch.
 Polyester itself is UV resistant and very strong.

-The Tree has been a symbol for life and growth throughout our time; spanning histories, geographies, religions and mythologies.
+The Tree has been a symbol of life and growth throughout our time; spanning histories, geographies, religions and mythologies.
 It is a symbol of the interconnectedness of all life, reaching out to the sky with its branches and down into the Earth with its roots.
 Hardwood has been used in our everyday products from cutting boards to floors to furniture.
 We source much of our hardwood from local cabinet shops to cut expenses and help reduce industrial waste.

 SILVER AND GOLD